How to customize Rozz chatbot for your site using attributes?

 Technical Details

-- When these attributes are provided, they are reflected in the underlying DOM, allowing the user to change the appearance and behavior of the searchbox without modifying the core code.
+When these attributes are provided, they are reflected in the underlying DOM.
+This reflection allows the user to change the appearance and behavior of the searchbox without modifying the core code.

 Example of Integrating Rozz